kemapak/blog/code-review/topics/exception-and-error-handling.md

 ## [ERR3] Use good, understandable error messages avoid using error codes.

-Your error message should be understandable, and the developer to isolate the issue.
+Your error messages should be understandable, and the developer to isolate the issue.
 Avoid using generic messages.

 `Error 3487dE` is not very helpful, avoid using error codes.